First Time Buyer Mortgage Advice

 Can you afford a first time buyer mortgage?

 It may seem like a silly question, but ensure you can afford all the costs associated with a mortgage.
-You have many costs which need to be considered, including:
+When seeing a broker for first time buyer mortgage advice they will be able to explain all the costs to you.
+To give you an idea though, you have many costs which need to be considered, including:

 - Monthly payments